dongyi-guo/my-study/KIT721/User Centred Design (UCD).md

 Four basic UCD activities:
 - Identifying needs and establishing requirements.
-- Developing alternative designs
+- Developing alternative designs.
-- Interactive versions (Hi-Fi Prototype) to communicate and assess
+- Interactive versions (Hi-Fi Prototype) to communicate and assess.
-- Evaluation
+- Evaluation user feedback and constantly update / improve.
 And it's a loop, every activity needs to connect with users.

 Three characters of UCD: